echkode/PhantomBrigadeMod_Fixes/README.md

 ## CombatCollisionSystem

 There are two fixes to this system.
 The first fix applies a scaling factor to the damage a projectile does to environment objects.
 This matches what is done when a projectile hits a unit.
 This mostly affects railgun projectiles.
 The second fix is tracking the unit that fires each projectile so when a unit's pilot ejects, credit for downing the unit can be assigned to the attacking pilot.

+## CombatLandingSystem

+_Fixed in Phantom Brigade release 0.22_<br />
+UI tabs don't always appear for the new units.
+A simple one-line fix to trigger a redraw of the UI tabs.